Group fairness in dynamic refugee assignment: Numerical Experiments and Practical Implications

 In this section we construct instances based on real-world data from the US and the Netherlands.
 We compare the minimum requirements under different fairness rules, show the limitations of status-quo approaches in achieving them, and study the empirical performance of our algorithms.

 \textbf{Data and instances.} We use (de-identified) data from 2016 that cover free cases among (i)~adult refugees that were resettled by one of the largest US resettlement agencies ($T=1,175$), and (ii)~asylum seekers that were resettled in the Netherlands\footnote{In the Netherlands, we specifically focus on the population of status holders who are granted residence permits and are assigned to a municipality through the regular housing procedure.
 We exclude some subsets of status holders who fall outside the scope of the objectives or for whom data are unreliable.
 First, we exclude status holders who fell under the 2019 Children’s Pardon.
 Second, we exclude resettlers / relocants / asylum seekers covered by the EU-Turkey deal due to ambiguity in the data recorded on their registration.} ($T=1,543$).
-In both countries, the outcome of interest is whether or not the refugee/asylum seeker found employment within a given time period (90 days in the US, 2 years in the Netherlands).\footnote{The period lengths and group definitions we consider stem from private communication with respective agencies.} {For each case $t$ we apply the ML model of Bansak et al. \cite{bansak2018improving} to infer the employment probability $w_{t,j}$ at each location~$j$.\footnote{When cases consist of multiple individuals, we aggregate them by calculating the probability of at least one member of each case finding employment.} Moreover, we set each capacity $s_j$ as the number of cases that were assigned to location $j$ in 2016}.
+In both countries, the outcome of interest is whether or not the refugee/asylum seeker found employment within a given time period (90 days in the US, 2 years in the Netherlands).\footnote{The period lengths and group definitions we consider stem from private communication with respective agencies.} {For each case $t$ we apply the ML model of Bansak et al. \cite{bansak2018improving} to infer the employment probability $w_{t,j}$ at each location~$j$.\footnote{When cases consist of multiple individuals, we aggregate them by calculating the probability of at least one member of each case finding employment.} More details on the prediction method and properties of resulting predictions are described in Appendix \ref{app:emp-estimation}.
+Moreover, we set each capacity $s_j$ as the number of cases that were assigned to location $j$ in 2016}.